 Gordon Hewitt is Professor of Business Administration at the Ross School of Business, University of Michigan, and Chairman of the Global Advisory Board of Six Capital.

 His research, teaching and consulting interests cover the fields of global competition, business strategy and innovation, and the value added of executive leadership.
 His recent work is at the leading edge of thinking about corporate competitiveness and corporate governance in the new world economy.
+His work over the last two decades, often in partnership with the late CK Prahalad, has been at the leading edge of thinking about corporate competitiveness and corporate governance.

 He has been given the International Distinguished Faculty Award for “Best Global Educator” by the Institute of Management Studies, whose members comprise leading academics and consultants worldwide.
 His many academic awards include the title of Honorary Professor at the Faculty of Social Sciences, University of Glasgow, where he started his career.
 Gordon also holds the title of Distinguished Professor of Corporate Strategy at Duke Corporate Education.